-^{10 %} of population aged under 16 years, based on mid-year estimates for 2017 from the National Records of Scotland.
+9 % of population aged under 16 years, based on mid-year estimates for 2018 from the National Records of Scotland.

-The number of children and young people subject to Compulsory Supervision Orders has decreased for an eighth consecutive year.
+The number of children and young people subject to Compulsory Supervision Orders has decreased for a ninth consecutive year.
 'With parent/relevant person' continues to be the most common type of Compulsory Supervision Orders.
-The types of orders in place at 31 March 2018 are shown in Table 5.2.
+The types of orders in place at 31 March 2019 are shown in Table 5.2 on page 22.

-Children and young people aged under eight subject to Compulsory Supervision Orders at 31 March 2018 decreased by 6.5% to 3,829, while children and young people aged eight and over decreased by 4.0% (to 5,664).
+Children and young people aged under eight subject to Compulsory Supervision Orders at 31 March 2019 decreased by 1.5% to 3,771, while children and young people aged eight and over decreased by 4.0% (to 5,435).